Hanshin 9000 series

 The Hanshin 9000 series (阪神電鉄9000系, Hanshin Dentetsu 9000-kei) is a commuter electric multiple unit (EMU) train type operated by the private railway operator Hanshin Electric Railway in Japan since 1996.

 Design

 The 9000 series was designed and built by Kawasaki Heavy Industries following the January 1995 Great Hanshin earthquake, to replace vehicles damaged by the earthquake.
 The 9000 series uses a stainless steel design for its body work.

 Operations

 The 9000 series are able to operate in multiple with the newer 1000 series.

 Formation

 As of 1 April 2016, five six-car sets (numbered 9201 to 9209) are in service, formed as shown below, with car 1 at the Umeda end.
 Four cars are powered.

 Cars 3 and 4 each have one lozenge-style pantograph.

 Interior

 Passenger accommodation consists of longitudinal bench seating throughout.

 History

+Beginning in 2008, the 9000 series fleet underwent modification for use on Kintetsu Nara Line through services via the Hanshin Namba Line.
+These changes include an orange colour scheme similar to that of the 1000 series, an electrical connector (Umeda-facing end car only), modified end gangways, and full-colour external LED destination displays.
+Kintetsu Nara Line through services commenced on 20 March 2009, alongside the opening of the Hanshin Namba Line section between Nishikujo and Osaka Namba.